 Decide what you’re looking for in a blog and what you are and aren’t willing to pay now.

 Make sure you also read the story: How I Sold a Blog for $11,000 That I Built in My Spare Time.

 When you decide you’re ready to invest in a blog you should take plenty of time to find the perfect investment.
 Stick to the criteria you’ve chosen above and stick to your guns when it comes to pricing.

 If you’re new to the blogging world, it’s a good idea to start with a fairly low investment.
 And, before you purchase a blog, make sure to get actual proof of what the seller claims.

 There are many sellers out there looking to scam so make sure you perform your due diligence.

-Blogging is not for everyone but if it is something you enjoy it can be an investment worthwhile.
+Blogging is not for everyone, but if it is something you enjoy it can be a worthwhile investment.